-I am not sure if our problem is springtails or not.
-I had a pest guy come and look at the bugs and he told me they were pirate bugs?
-They are little black bugs that are on the outside of our home on our doors and window screens.
-Usually they are just around in the fall.
+I had a pest guy come and look at our bugs and he told me they were minute pirate bugs?
+They are little tiny black bugs that are on the outside of our home on our doors and window screens.
+Usually they are just around in the fall but now we’re seeing them more.
 I was told it was when the farmers start harvest but this spring they are here and seem to keep getting worse.
 We live in Iowa by the way.

 They are worse on the doors during the day and then go away at least on the doors in the evening but are still on the window screens.
-If these are springtails what do you recommend for treatment and how long do you think it would take for them to be gone or at least get them to where they aren’t as bad and we can actually be outside without them being everywhere?
-I have a toddler and a dog.
-Will the treatment be bad for them to walk on the grass if thats the treatment we have to do?
+I also see them in the yard on various plants and I think they can bite!
+If these are pirate bugs, what do you recommend for treatment and how long do you think it would take for them to be gone or at least get them to where they aren’t as bad and we can actually be outside without them being everywhere?
+I have a toddler and a dog and I think the dog is allergic to them.
 Let me know, thank you.

-I’m sure what you’re seeing is not springtails.
 Based on how this pest is behaving, I’m sure they’re pirate bugs.
-And since a local pest control technician believes that’s what they are too, let’s go with them for now.
+And since a local pest control technician believes that’s what they are too, let’s assume this is the target pest.

 PIRATE BUG BIOLOGY